webcoast-dk/nawork-uri/README.md

 * TYPO3 CMS 7
 * PHP 5.5 w/ cURL, SimpleXML

+## Documentation
+The documentation and some configuration examples can be found in the GitHub wiki: https://github.com/nawork/nawork-uri/wiki

 ## Contributing

 You are free to fork the repository, make changes in a new branch an create a pull request.
 If you are not into coding